MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-This project has only one representatives which is Maxime THIZEAU, he would hold every role that a team could possibly have.
+This project has only one representative which is Maxime THIZEAU, he would hold every role that a team could possibly have.
 However, here are the main ones:

 | Role              | Description                                                                                                                           |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------- |